silviapan/sketch-pad/README.md

 <li>Control of grid resolution from smallest (1 x 1) to large (60 x 60)</li>
 <li>Coloring tools include black, red, white, and rainbow</li>
 </ul>
-The artist can also control the grid resolution and select different coloring tools to create instant art.
+The artist can control the grid resolution and select different coloring tools to create instant art.

 Visit Sketch Pad at https://silviapan.github.io/sketch-pad/